Simone Giertz: Style

 Combining maker videos with comedy, Giertz's videos frequently include swearing, deadpan humor, and self-deprecation.
 She has often worn jumpsuits and filmed in front of turquoise walls across multiple filming locations.
 Her videos are edited with frequent jump cuts, in addition to callout text, which is used to convey important phrases as well as jokes and inner thoughts.

 Giertz releases videos without a regular schedule, with some being months apart.
 As of 2019, she also posts regularly on Patreon, which includes both videos and text posts.
 Giertz has described her audience as overwhelmingly male and mostly in the age range of 25 to 34.
 She told El País in 2018, "It's just as important for men to have women as role models."

 Giertz's "shitty robot" videos employ deadpan humor to demonstrate mechanical robots of her own creation to automate everyday tasks; despite working from a purely mechanical standpoint, they often fall short of practical usefulness, for comic effect.
 When building her robots, Giertz would often not aim to make something useful, instead coming up with excessive solutions to potentially automatable situations.
 Aviva Rutkin of New Scientist compared Giertz's robots that intentionally failed with a widespread phenomenon of robots that were designed for serious tasks but failed.
 Giertz began each project with a sketch, followed by a computer model, before ordering materials.
 Several of her robots were made using a servomotor and an Arduino controller, including "The Wake-up Machine", "The Chopping Machine", and the shampoo robot.
 Giertz has said that her "shitty robot" videos had been a way to avoid her perfectionism and fear of failure.

-As Giertz shifted away from "shitty robots", she described her content as a "journal of personal interest".
+As she shifted away from "shitty robots", Giertz described her content as a "journal of personal interest".
 She did not focus on educational value as she felt that such content was already done by other YouTubers.
 In Giertz's 2019 Wired profile, Lauren Goode noted that, despite Giertz's reputation for "shitty robots", her three most popular videos were more purpose-driven: the Truckla build, followed by the bathroom isolation and zero-gravity aircraft videos.